Customizing your column chart

 Next option is ''Appearance'' where you have the option to adjust the colors of your bars.
 You can click on "customize colors" to assign each bar its own color.
 When you click on customize colors, you will have a list of labels displayed, together with a color box, depending on how many values you had.
 Click on a label (e.g. "Union") and then on the color box below "Choose a Color".
 A small popup will open, and you'll be able to choose a new color for your selected label.

 You can also "Reset all colors" (to the right) or select all or none colors below the list of labels.

 Below the "customize color" feature, you have two more options; '' show values'' and ''space between columns''.
 Show values basically specifies whether you want the values for individual column to appear on hover or always at the top of columns.
 The space between columns specifies how thick or thin you want the columns to be.
 Here you can play around with the scroll bar a bit to see what degree of space looks best with your columns.

 If you've created a Datawrapper chart or map before, you already know this feature.
 Here we can give your chart a title, a description, add notes and a source:

-- We recommend using the title to tell your readers what's interesting about this chart – the one key statement that you want to show on this chart, e.g. "Unemployment highest in the south"
+- We recommend choosing a title that highlights the most interesting aspect about the chart – the one key statement that you want your reader to remember about this

 - The description should have as much information about the data as possible: What do we see exactly?
 E.g. "Unemployment rates in % in all US states, 2016"

-- Think of notes as footnotes, where we want to specify any abnormalities about your data.
+- Think of notes as footnotes, where we want to clarify any abnormalities about your data.
 E.g. "California unemployment rates from Jan and Feb 2016 not included in the calculation."